izot/smartserver-iot/apps/localDev/Modbus Shadow/Readme.md

  `shadowConnect Export.xml dyn-1`.
 The result will be a file: `shadowConnect.csv`
 15. Import this file using the Device Type widget in the CMS.

-The result is point-point connections will be formed between the Modbus output and the shadow FB input points and Modbus inputs to shadow FB outputs.
-To work correctly, there must be datapoint properties to define polling for all Modbus points involved in the connection.
+The steps above create the point-point connections to have a Lon device shadow a Modbus device.
+To work correctly, there must be datapoint properties to define polling for all Modbus points being shadowed.

 ![Connection File](images/CSV%20Result.png)